 We seek to empower our members to raise their living standards by establishing their own small business enterprises.
 Through microfinance, WAF has been cultivating a culture of savings and financial independence in one of the poorest and semi-arid regions of Kenya.

 The cornerstone of our mission is “harambe,” which in Swahili means “working together in unity” or “pulling together.”
 Our role goes beyond simple loan provision.
-By organizing participants into peer groups that draw on the strong bonds of African community life, WAF also strives to promote collective action for community development that includes fighting the HIV/AIDS pandemic through prevention, testing and treatment.
+By organizing participants into peer groups that draw on the strong bonds of African community life, WAF strives to promote collective action for meaningful community development that includes fighting the HIV/AIDS pandemic through prevention, testing and treatment.